Prossimità di spazi e tempi

 18.09.2017 — 24.09.2017

-In 2017, Careof turns 30 and uses this opportunity as a pretext for reflecting on his own story, involving artists, curators and cultural managers mainly active in the city of Milan (nonprofit spaces, festivals, theatre organizations, artist run spaces, independent publishers) and to reason at the same time about the future of each of us, people who are present in the local and extra local cultural context.
+In 2017, Careof turns 30 and wants to use this occasion as a pretext to reflect on his own story, to involve artists, curators and cultural managers mainly active in the city of Milan (nonprofit spaces, festivals, theatre organizations, artist run spaces, independent publishers) and, at the same time, to think about the future of each of us, people who are present in the local and extra local cultural context.

 Starting from the questions "who are we, what are we for and how we want to continue" and with the aim of re-focusing the discourse on doing well and better rather than surviving or surrendering, we invited three international guests Andrea Phillips, Christophe Meierhans, Alex Martinis Roe (Formations) to hold a five-day workshop to help us collectively develop different themes and reflections that pertain to the practices of all involved.

-From September 18 to September 24 2017 Careof is offered as a physical space and educational occasion for the organizations invited to discuss the following macro-areas, investigated one at a time by each participant and tutor invited: understanding the impact of culture production in a local context and its "deferred value"; what alternative economies we can imagine in support of artistic practices; and how to adopt artistic methodologies in the cultural organization management.
+From September 18 to September 24 2017 Careof offers itself as a physical space and educational occasion for the invited organizations in order to discuss about the following macro-areas: understanding the impact of culture production in a local context and its "deferred value"; what alternative economies can we imagine to support artistic practices and how to adopt artistic methodologies in the cultural organization management.
 A technical exercise and a science-fiction setting that will help us bring back a meaningful vocabulary for our work and the role it plays in the social context.

 The workshop will be anticipated by a series of in-depth studies published online, thanks to the collaboration with KABUL magazine .